 - 7. After a successful installation, setup will shut down and prompt you to restart the system. - 8.
 After restarting, you must ensure that your Enhanced Disk Recorder (EDR) board contains the latest version of firmware.
-Update the EDR firmware by following the instructions in "Updating EDR Firmware" on page 10. - 9.
+Update the EDR firmware by following the instructions in "Updating EDR Firmware" on page 9. - 9.
 If your Profile system is connected to a Fibre Channel switch, you must also install the latest version of Fibre Channel switch-compatible microcode.
-Refer to "Updating Fibre Channel Microcode" on page 11 for instructions on how to do this. - 10.
+Refer to "Updating Fibre Channel Microcode" on page 10 for instructions on how to do this. - 10.
 Initialize the Event Scheduler Engine for remote operations by performing the following steps: - a.
 Start the Event Scheduler by double-clicking its icon. - b.
 Type config in the Event Scheduler window to open the Event Scheduler Engine Settings window. - c.
 Close the Event Scheduler Engine Settings window without making any configuration changes. - d.
 Close the Event Scheduler window by typing exit. - 11.
+Update your RS-422 interface board driver.
+Refer to "Updating the RS-422 interface board device driver" on page 12. - 12.
 Update your emergency repair disk by inserting the floppy disk in the A drive and running rdisk.exe.